nworbde/dStar/examples/fit_lightcurve/README.md

 INSTRUCTIONS FOR USING THIS EXAMPLE
 ===================================

-This directory contains an example run of an accretion outburst/quiescent cooling.
+This directory contains an example run of an accretion outburst/quiescent cooling for which we wish to compare to an observed lightcurve (KS 1731-260; parameters are from Brown & Cumming [2009]).

 1. This directory may be copied anywhere on your computer.
 Note, however, that you need write permission to dStar/data to run as the code caches datafiles there.
 I'll change this in the near future to allow you to set the cache location (useful for running on multi-user machines).